john-hen/demo-MkDocstrings/docs/overview.md

 class1.action()
 ```

 We used triple back-ticks (` ``` `) to mark the code block.

-It's not so clear (to me at least, at this point) how the syntax
-highlighting works.
-MkDocstrings depends on the Material theme for some
+The [syntax
-reason, so it may not be as easy as it is in Sphinx to switch themes and
+highlighting] is not theme-dependent, as it is in Sphinx, but can be
-highlighting styles.
+customized if desired.

 [pages]:                    https://www.mkdocs.org/user-guide/writing-your-docs/#configure-pages-and-navigation
 [section index pages]:      https://squidfunk.github.io/mkdocs-material/setup/setting-up-navigation/#section-index-pages